Vincent Edward Price

-Vincent Edward Price is an American communication studies scholar, currently serving as the 10th president of Duke University in North Carolina since October 2017.
-He served as provost of the University of Pennsylvania in Philadelphia from 2009 to 2017.
+Vincent Edward Price is an American communication studies scholar who has been the 10th president of Duke University since 2017.
+He previously served as the provost of the University of Pennsylvania in Philadelphia from 2009 to 2017.

 Education

 Price received a Bachelor of Arts (magna cum laude) with a major in English from Santa Clara University in California in 1979.
 He received a Master of Arts in communication in 1985 and a Doctor of Philosophy in communication in 1987, both from Stanford University.
 His doctoral dissertation was on mass communication, titled Effects of communicating group conflicts of opinion: an experimental investigation (1987).

 Career

 University of Michigan

 Price joined the Department of Communication at the University of Michigan in 1987, right after receiving his doctorate.
 He served as assistant professor from 1987 to 1993, as associate chair of the Department of Communication from 1991 to 1995, as faculty associate at the Center for Political Studies at the Institute for Social Research from 1987 to 1998.
 He was promoted to associate professor in 1993 and served as chair of the Department of Communication from 1995 to 1998, when he left for interim provostship at the University of Pennsylvania.

 While at Michigan, Price wrote a book entitled Public Opinion in 1992.
 It was reviewed in the Public Opinion Quarterly by John P. Robinson, of the University of Maryland, College Park, who called it an "indispensable and insightful guide to the historical and intellectual roots of our profession".
 The book is 92 pages long and examines and contrasts the ideas of Plato, John Locke and Walter Lippmann with current laboratory findings of group dynamics and cognitive psychology.
 The book examines a lack of consensus on the definition of "public opinion".
 Robinson wrote that, "The work establishes Price as a major contributor to a field that has yet to address adequately many of the fundamental issues that he has articulated."